synw/django-mogo/README.md

 Django Allons
 ==============

-Starter kit for Django projects [ ! *Work in progress* ] : installs a set of django modules to get a good starting base for new projects
+Starter kit for Django 1.8 projects [ ! *Work in progress* ].
+Installs a set of django modules with batteries: provides default templates and css and default js libs to get a good starting base for new projects.

 Features
 --------------